dart-lang/site-www/src/content/guides/packages.md

 Pub workspaces was introduced in Dart 3.6.0.

-To use pub workspaces, all your workspace packages (but not your dependencies) must have a sdk version constraint of `^3.6.0` or higher.
+To use pub workspaces, all your workspace packages (but not your dependencies) must have a SDK version constraint of `^3.6.0` or higher.
 :::

 ### Interdependencies between workspace packages